-Life Insurance Plans 2019
+Life Insurance Plans

-Basic Life Insurance
+- Life Insurance

-Supplemental Life Insurance
+- Supplemental Life Insurance

-Dependent Life Insurance
+- Dependent Life Insurance

 In addition to coverage for yourself, you can also enroll in Life Insurance for your eligible family members, including:

-- Your legal spouse or qualified domestic partner
+- Your legal spouse or domestic partner

 - Unmarried dependent children who are at least 15 days old, but under age 26